 If a child or young person that you look after has not returned home, or to any other place they are supposed to be, it’s right to be concerned, but it’s also important not to panic.
 It’s highly likely that all will be well, but whatever the situation, you won’t be dealing with it alone.
 This checklist helps foster carers to think through who to contact and what to record.

-When a local authority asserts that the ‘in-house’ unit cost of foster care is substantially lower than that of an external independent and voluntary sector fostering provider (IFP), the comparison is likely to require closer inspection.
+When a local authority asserts that its own ‘in-house’ unit cost of foster care is substantially lower than that of an independent fostering agency, the data informing this comparison is likely to require closer inspection.
 Evidence collected for NAFP suggests that unit cost comparisons are often materially flawed.
-This briefing lists the main areas where the comparison goes wrong and suggests actions that may be taken to question unit cost calculations produced by local authorities.
+This briefing lists the main areas where the comparison goes wrong and suggests actions that may be taken to enable more accurate comparative cost calculations to be made.